 Copper and zinc sampling

+Note: all metals results are reported as dissolved metal concentrations.

 Copper

-Copper levels ranged from a low of undetected to values that were notably high yet still below CCC criterion values.
+Copper levels ranged from a low of undetected to values that were elevated yet still below CCC criterion values.
 A high of 8.16 ug/L was observed in the Kenai River mainstem at the Slikok Creek Confluence on July 24, 2019.
-CCC values were not available for this sampling event, but the observation is presumed a potential, but unconfirmed, exceedance (see “Copper” in the discussion section for further consideration).
+CCC values were not available for this sampling event, but based on CCC values from other nearby 2019 sampling events on the main stem Kenai River, the observation could be indicated as a potential, but unconfirmed, exceedance (see “Copper” in the discussion section for further consideration and discussion).